DBCDK/OpenSearch-webservice/script/README.md

 The intention is to use this information to be able to develop better timing information, when investigating performance of the system.

+### More Timings information
+it seems that the log format for timings has changed.
+What you can do is to use the scripts in ../tests directory